Hybrid Goldstone Modes from the Double Copy Bootstrap: Single copy: the gauged NLSM

-up to this order.
-Moving to six-order, we consider the sketchy form $C_6 \times (N_6^{(2)} + N_6^{(3)} + N_6^{(4)})$.
-While the quadratic BCJ factor is unique, that is not the case for the cubic and quartic ones.
+Moving to six-point, we consider the schematic form $C_6 \times (N_6^{(2)} + N_6^{(3)} + N_6^{(4)})$.
+While the quadratic scalar numerator is unique, that is not the case for the cubic and quartic ones.
 To unambiguously determine the theory, we impose the soft limit $\sigma_{\rm min} = 0$ at cubic and $\sigma_{\rm max} = 1$ at quartic order; as promised in the introduction, this theory has different soft degrees with $\sigma_{\rm max} = \sigma_{\rm min} +1$.
-In this way, we obtain a unique BCJ factor for each order, with e.g.

-In order to generate these amplitudes, we have to extend the Lagrangian of the gauged NLSM with the following (somewhat sketchily) terms\footnote{This gauged NLSM was also considered in \cite{Carrasco:2022sck}, whose analysis also includes gluonic external states and concluded that $D^2 F^4$ are needed.
-We only consider pion scattering instead.}:
+We have to extend the Lagrangian of the gauged NLSM with terms of the following form\footnote{A similar gauged NLSM was also considered in \cite{Carrasco:2022sck}, whose analysis also includes gluonic external states and concluded that the operator $D^2 F^4$ is needed.
+This theory can be thought as the dimensional reduction~\cite{Cheung:2017ems,Cheung:2017yef} of the ${\rm YM}+(DF)^2$ theory~\cite{Johansson:2017srf,Johansson:2018ues}.
+Note that our gauged NLSM is different since we only consider pion scattering instead.
+As a result, our theory only has a finite number of numerators at 4-point and is fixed by the required soft behaviours $\sigma_{\rm min/max}$ (in contrast to \cite{Carrasco:2022sck}).
+For further details, see \ref{sec:appendix}.}:

-Moving to higher multiplicities, we conjecture that this pattern continues.
-For instance, at 8-point, one can take the amplitude generated by BCJ factors of the form $C_8 \times (N_8^{(3)} + .. + N_8^{(6)})$.
-The corresponding Lagrangian will include all terms above, and possibly new ones such as $F^4$ and $F^2\phi^4$ which contribute to the amplitude corresponding to the second highest BCJ numerator $N_8^{(5)}$.